andrew-vant/romtool/README.md

 Notes on creating map files properly go here...

-Notes: the various map spec files may have any number of extra columns not used by romlib.
+Notes: the various map spec files may have any number of extra columns not used by romtool.
 This is intentional; extensions or client applications can implement UI hints by looking for extra columns in the spec.